-- Task description can be used in two ways.
+- Task descriptions can be used in two ways.
 With Photos and Notes, you can write additional instructions for your representatives.
-With Forms, Retail Audits, and Sales documents, you must write the exact name of the document you want filled.
-Again, keep in mind that it must be exactly the same as in your account, and it is case sensitive; so 'brand good form' and 'Brand Good form' are two completely different forms.
-We recommend copying and pasting, instead of typing out the whole name of the document.
+With Forms, Retail Audits, and Sales documents, you must write the exact name of the document you want to be filled.
+Again, keep in mind that it must be exactly the same as in your account, and it is case sensitive, so 'brand good form' and 'Brand Good form' are two completely different forms.
+We recommend copying and pasting instead of typing out the whole name of the document.

 4. After your file is ready, go back to the import page, like in the picture below.
 In our example, we used the Copy&Paste option, but you can upload the file if you prefer.

 Please make sure the date format and time format match the ones in your file before you upload it.
 Once you are ready, click the Continue button.

 5. In the Import Wizard, make sure the column headers match the data below them.

 If the file has loaded successfully, you will get a success message and see the newly scheduled tasks in your backoffice.
 If there were any errors, you would be able to download the file that only contains errors so you can easily fix them.
 However, keep in mind that even if there is only one mistake in your, no visits will be scheduled, so you have to fix it in your original file, not the one you download from Repsly, where the mistakes are listed.

 This error can occur if you used the same Task Group ID more than once without providing a Task type.
 Make sure to use these columns together, as one is meaningless without the other.